-Resource Area Existing PM&E Proposed PM&E Capital Costs of O&M Costs of Proposed PM&E Proposed PM&E Recreational calculated flow that could be less than the Resources minimum for that period. (continued) Restroom Maintain seasonal restroom REC-4: Install and maintain a year-round \$64,000 Included in O&M costs in facilities (currently these are permanent vault ADA/ABA-compliant Table 4, above portable restrooms) at Weber toilet facility (flush bathrooms are Recreation Site. available at the UDOT rest stop upstream).
+Resource Area Existing PM&E Proposed PM&E Capital Costs of Proposed PM&E O&M Costs of Proposed PM&E Recreational Resources Restroom (continued) Maintain seasonal restroom REC-4: Install and maintain a year-round \$64,000 Included in O&M costs in facilities (currently these are permanent vault ADA/ABA-compliant Table 4, above portable restrooms) at Weber toilet facility (flush bathrooms are Recreation Site. available at the UDOT rest stop upstream).
 ADA-Compliant Access Some ADA access provided at Weber REC-5: Consult with USFS to create a \$20,000 \$0 (maintained with overall Recreation Site, although standards new ADA/ABA-compliant accessible recreation site) have changed since 1992 picnic site on flat lawn area closest to installation. parking lot (consisting of a concrete pad, a grill, and an accessible picnic table), or to modify the existing site per current USFS standards.
 Access Road and Path This PM&E measure was REC-6: Maintain/repave access road to \$100,000 As needed; \$44,000 total implemented as part of original Weber Recreation Site and existing asphalt over the life of the license recreation site construction in 1992. path in picnic area.
 Recreation Site Fencing Fencing was installed during REC-7: Reconfigure former sandbox area \$12,000 \$2,000 periodically; \$20,000 original recreation site construction fencing to remove south, east, and west over the life of the license in 1992, but modifications are portions (retain north portion to partition proposed as part of the current recreation site from I-84). relicensing.
 Pedestrian River Access N/A REC-8: Improve two existing user-created Included in REC O&M cost trails located in and outside the Weber above FERC Project Boundary: \$0 a.
 In the Project Boundary, improve a. \$22,000 (construct steps) the existing dirt river access trail at the west end of the recreation site; b.
-Outside the Project Boundary, b. \$50,000 provide \$30,000 through an off-license
+Outside the Project Boundary, b. \$50,000 provide \$30,000 through an off-license agreement with TU to fund cooperative effort to improve pedestrian river access (with concurrence from UDOT and the